A Mile In My Shoes | The Empathy Museum

 First brought to London in 2015, the project comes to you from the Empathy Museum – an itinerant, experiential archive of people’s thoughts, experiences and memories founded by philosopher Roman Krznaric and artist/curator Clare Patey, who directs the project.

-“We surround ourselves with similar people online, socially, at work,” she explains, reflecting on the project’s origins.
+“We surround ourselves with similar people online, socially, at work,” she explains, reflecting on the origins of A Mile In My Shoes.
 The well-reported ‘echo chamber’ effect of social media algorithms means that we can remain blissfully unaware of opposing views – and, she notes, when we do clash, it can quickly descend into vitriolic argument.
 “We wanted to create a space to talk about issues that might be difficult to discuss otherwise.”

 Their mysterious travelling shoebox has appeared everywhere from a Siberian book fair to the Houses of Parliament, with the growing collection curated each time to fit the surroundings (for example, presenting MPs with first-hand accounts from NHS workers).
 The current installation focusses on the experiences of London migrants, in conjunction with the Migration Museum currently housed inside the aforementioned fire station – a true London gem which, in a sad twist of irony, is yet to find a permanent home.